 For many survivors of suicide loss, the journey of healing can be lonely, painful, and confusing.
 Survivors may feel ashamed as if the suicide was somehow their fault.
 They may feel abandoned by friends and family who don’t seem able to give them the comfort and support they need, and who may even blame them.
-They may not know anyone else who has ever been through this and feel they have no one to talk to who can really understand their experience.
+They may not know anyone else who has ever been through this and feel they have no one to talk to who can understand their experience.
 At Fox Valley Institute we understand this struggle and have three means of support for survivors of suicide loss.

 A bereavement support group can: